wahoo-predict/wahoot/README.md

 ## 🎯 What Makes This Special?

 Picture this: You're already trading on prediction markets, making calls on whether your favorite team will win or if that political candidate will pull through.
-Now imagine getting **paid in TAO** just for doing what you're already doing.
+Now imagine getting **paid in TAO/alpha** just for doing what you're already doing.
 That's **Wahooτ** – we took the prediction markets you love and added a Bittensor rewards layer on top.

 **No coding.
 No servers.
 No "wait, what's a Docker container?" moments.** Just trade, perform well, and watch the rewards come in.